evenaaa/FusionSpliceFormer/README.md

 Also, if you only want to use it for testing purposes, you can first use the file located in the local path: ``dataset/toy.vcf``

-### 2.2 features Annotation

 The feature annotations perform tokenization of numerical and sequence features on the target input file.
-The resulting feature data will be saved in 'toy.features.vcf' and 'toy.seqIds.json'.
+The resulting feature data will be saved in ``toy.features.vcf`` and ``toy.seqIds.json``

 ```shell
 python features/data_annotation.py -i toy.vcf -vcf toy.features.tsv -seq toy.seqIds.json
 ```

-### 2.3 Annotate variants
+### 2.2 Annotate variants
 Run **predict.py** to predict mutation effects.

 ```shell
 python predict/predict.py -vcf toy.features.tsv -seq toy.seqIds.json -o toy.predict.tsv
 ```

-[//]: # "### 1.2.4 models Requirements"

-[//]: # "We have saved the weight files of the model on the cloud storage website."

-[//]: # ">-  scaler 数据minmax预处理"

-[//]: # ">- weight.pkl 模型"